ryanchangky/minimal-mistakes/_posts/2018-02-27-life-insurance-risk-classification.md

 ## Resampling Data

-After the data is split into train and test sets with continuous features scaled, a pipeline is used to resample the train data using SMOTE and RandomUnderSampler concurrently.
-With this, there are 8000 records for each target class.
+After the data is split into training and test sets with continuous features scaled, a pipeline is used to resample the training data to 8000 records for each target class using Synthetic Minority Over-sampling Technique (SMOTE) and RandomUnderSampler concurrently.
+SMOTE is a